JenniferMackey96/Portfolio-one/readme.md

 Featured on all three pages, the full responsive navigation bar includes links to the Home page, Gallery, and Contact page and is identical on each page to allow for easy navigation.
 This section will allow the user to easily navigate from page to page across all devices without having to revert to the previous page via the ‘back’ button.

-Nav Bar image

 # The Footer
 The footer section includes links to the relevant social media sites.
 The links will open to a new tab to allow easy navigation for the user.
 It also contains a copyright stamp at the bottom.

-Footer image

 # Gallery

 The gallery page has a selection of related yoga pictures to demonstrate what we offer at the club.

-Gallery screenshot

 #Contact page
 My contact page is very simple.
 There are input fields for a name, email address, and a description of what the contact is concerning.

-contact page screenshot

-# Testing

-# Valadation Testing
-HTML
-No errors were returned when passing through the official W3C validator

-Screenshot of html tester

-CSS
-No errors were found when passing through the official Jigsaw validator

-screenshot of css tester

-Lighthouse

-screenshot of lighthosuse

 # Browser Compatibility
 I tested the appearance and responsiveness of 4 browsers (Chrome, Firefox, Opera, and Edge) and it showed good results in all browsers.